Lumberland, New York: Camp

 Camp Ramah in Glen Spey was located in Lumberland, 2 mi from the Delaware River.
 It opened in 1967 and closed in 1971.
 On June 16, 1976, a fire broke out in the kitchen-dining hall and destroyed many buildings.
-The Lumberland Fire Department burned the rest of the camp down in 1982 as a training exercise, to ensure the safety and integrity of the towns people around them.
+Lumberland firefighters burned the rest of the camp down in 1982 as a training exercise, and to ensure the safety and integrity of the townspeople around them.

 Camps currently exist as rafting companies along the Delaware River in Knights Eddy and Pond Eddy.
 There is also Camp Simcha, which is designated for children with disabilities.

 Popular culture

 Lumberland is the focal point of product testing for the Best Made Company.

-It was also the subject of the song "Darlings of Lumberland" on the 2013 album Nanobots by the alternative rock group They Might Be Giants.
+It was also the subject of the song "The Darlings of Lumberland" on the 2013 album Nanobots by the alternative rock group They Might Be Giants.